 Built by Curtiss in Buffalo, New York.
-Delivered to the U. S. Army, serial number unknown.
+Delivered to the U. S. Army Air Force (USAAF) as P-40E Warhawk serial number unknown.
 Disassembled and shipped overseas to Australia and reassembled.

 Assigned to the 5th Air Force, 49th Fighter Group, 8th Fighter Squadron "The Blacksheep".
 No known nickname or nose art.

-On April 27, 1942 took off from Adelaide River Airfield at noon piloted by Strauss on a scramble mission to intercept incoming Japanese aircraft.
-Owen part of "White Flight", wingman to 2nd Lt.
-C. C. Johnson.
+On April 27, 1942 took off from Adelaide River Airfield at noon piloted by 2nd Lt.
+Owen R. Fish on a scramble mission to intercept Japanese aircraft including G4M1 Bettys escorted by A6M2 Zeros attacking Darwin.
+Fish was part of "White Flight" flying as wingman to flight leader 2nd Lt.
+Charles C. Johnson.

-After the crash, a floating oxygen bottle was found by an Australian Army anti-aircraft battery at Fanny Bay in Darwin Harbor that was deemed to be from this aircraft based on a serial number found.
+Immediately after the crash, an launch went to the crash site and located wreckage, fragments of a body and an identification card for Lt.
+Fish.
+A floating oxygen bottle was found by the Australian Army 3.7" anti-aircraft battery at Fanny Bay bordering Darwin Harbor that was deemed to be from this aircraft based on a serial number on the bottle.
 Reportedly, Strauss' body was found across Darwin Harbor in the Swires Bluff and buried at Strauss.

 Recovery of Remains

-After the crash, Strauss' remains were reportedly recovered and buried in Australia.
+After the crash, fragments of a body identified as Fish were recovered and buried in Australia.
 Postwar, his remains were exhumed and transported to the United States for permanent burial.

 American Battle Monuments Commission (ABMC) - Owen R. Fish